balajeetm/balajeetm.github.io/_posts/2017-03-14-wtf-in-agile.markdown

 ```

 Let's look at the cost of these stages as a function of time.<br>
-For let's say constructing a skyscraper.<br>
+For eg, let's look at the stages for constructing a skyscraper.<br>

 <img src="/assets/2017-03-14/cost.png">

 The cost, during planning is negligible because there are very few people doing it and also, we do not procure any material as such.<br>
-It increases substantially once we begin building it, owing labour, material and other procurement costs.<br>
+It increases substantially once we begin building it, owing to labour, material and other procurement costs.<br>
 The cost of maintenance is much lesser compared to the cost of building of course.<br>

 Another thing that stands out in the diagram is that a lot of time is spent in Planning.<br>